FilippoZazzeroni/routine_flutter/README.md

 # Routine for Flutter

 Basic routines for flutter.
-They help to build faster the project and to reduce the effort spent on typing terminal command.
+They help to build faster the project and to reduce the effort spent on typing terminal commands.

 ## clean.sh

 ### command clean.sh

+Clean the current flutter project and gets the dependencies.

 ```
 sh routine_flutter/clean.sh